Diplomatic and humanitarian efforts in the Somali Civil War: Intergovernmental Authority on Development

-By the authority of UN Security Council 1725, the member states of the Intergovernmental Authority on Development IGAD and the African Union (AU) are enchartered to conduct a peacekeeping mission to Somalia.
+By the authority of UN Security Council 1725, the member states of the Intergovernmental Authority on Development IGAD and the African Union (AU) are chartered to conduct a peacekeeping mission to Somalia.
 Dubbed IGASOM, the mission would seek to put UN-sanctioned peacekeepers in the country for the first time since the 1992-1995 missions (UNOSOM I, UNITAF, and UNOSOM II).

 On December 2, 2006, representatives of IGAD and the ICU met and published a cordial and formal communique committing the ICU to the IGAD plans.
 Subsequently, the ICU has declared its opposition to the mission.

 IGASOM never deployed to Somalia.
 Instead, in early 2007, the mission was expanded to invite willing members of the broader African Union, and dubbed the African Union Mission to Somalia (AMISOM).

 African Union

-By the authority of UN Security Council 1725, the member states of IGAD and the African Union (AU) are enchartered to conduct a peacekeeping mission to Somalia.
+By the authority of UN Security Council 1725, the member states of IGAD and the African Union (AU) are chartered to conduct a peacekeeping mission to Somalia.
 Originally dubbed IGASOM, the mission would seek to put UN-sanctioned peacekeepers in the country for the first time since the 1992-1995 missions (UNOSOM I, UNITAF, and UNOSOM II).
 IGASOM never deployed to Somalia.
 Instead, in early 2007, the mission was expanded to invite willing members of the broader African Union, and dubbed the African Union Mission to Somalia (AMISOM).

-On January 6, 2005 the original plans for the AU to put peacekeepers in Somalia was first agreed by the AU Peace and Security Council.
+On January 6, 2005, the original plans for the AU to put peacekeepers in Somalia was first agreed by the AU Peace and Security Council.
 Uganda was cited as the first nation to commit troops to the mission.
 Yet the mission did not materialize as planned.
 A year later, no AU or IGAD peacekeepers had been deployed.

 On December 23, 2006, the AU issued a release signed by AU President Alpha Oumar Konaré calling for a cease fire.

 On December 26, 2006, the AU implicitly backed Ethiopia's intervention on behalf of the Somali Transitional Federal Parliament of the Somali Republic.
 AU spokesman Patrick Mazimhaka was quoted as saying "We do not criticise Ethiopia because Ethiopia has given us ample warning that they are threatened by the Islamic Courts group."

 On January 14, 2007, an AU delegation arrived in Mogadishu to discuss the deployment of international peacekeepers.

 AMISOM and TFG troops had effectively pushed out al-Shabaab from Mogadishu, the Somali capital, by August 2011.

 The U.N. would approve AMISOM efforts in 6 month increments, with the option to renew.
 Through 2012, troops have been approved to battle the al-Shabaab insurgents.
 On February 22, 2012, The U.N. also voted to increase the number of authorized troops to 17,700 from 12,000 and to expand the scope of the mission.